 The core concept behind SCF is to provide suppliers with access to advantageous financing facilities by leveraging the buyer’s stronger credit rating.

 SCF is a solution that optimises cash flow by allowing businesses to lengthen their payment periods to their supply chain whilst also providing the ‘win win’ option of the supply chain being paid early.
 As such, the solution is mutually beneficial and can be a useful tool in helping ensure smaller suppliers are paid as quickly as possible.

 To find out more about supply chain finance get in touch with one of the team.

 What should your businesses be doing?

 The current climate offers an opportunity for businesses to rethink their payment practices in the spirit of collaboration, as well as optimise overall working capital management to counterbalance any impact from extended payment periods.

 These are our three key recommendations for rethinking your payment practices;

 - Fully understand your obligations or potential future obligations for reporting, and ensure a process is defined to facilitate accurate and timely reporting

-- Use the metrics as a platform for positive change in Procurement and Payment processes to ensure timely and fair payment
+- Use the metrics as a platform for positive change in Procurement and Finance processes to ensure timely and fair payment